usnistgov/oscal-xproc3/schema-field-tests/readme.md

 TODO: UPDATE THIS FILE, addressing all TODO

 - check-pipelines.xpl pipeline to apply Schematron to pipelines
-  - it can also apply XSpec, why not?
-  - add xslt3-functions repo for XSpec support
+  - consider `xslt3-functions` submodule for SchXSLT support
 - call this from a top-level pipeline for ci/cd
 -
 - Schematron over the pipelines?